Harvest Now, Decrypt Later

 It teaches us the difference between explanation and reality.

-And through this stripping, certain spiritual truths become readable for the first time.
+Through this stripping, certain spiritual truths become readable for the first time.

 A person who has never lost may speak of impermanence.